MuhammedMagdyy/Dentist-Clinic-Management/README.md

   - Booking of appointments by nurses.

 - Staff Management:
-  - User accounts and roles for dentists, receptionists, and nurses.
+  - User accounts and roles for dentists, and nurses.
   - Sending emails for resetting passwords.

 - Medical Records: